-The Petition argues that each limitation of claim 1 is rendered obvious by Sullivan in combination with SATA Standard.
+The Petition argues that each limitation of claim 33 is rendered obvious by Sullivan in combination with SATA Standard.
 See Pet.
-24-35.
-In rebutting Petitioner's arguments and evidence regarding claim 1, Patent Owner's Response focuses on the limitation that the main controller is configured to cause the SATA protocol stack to send at least a first payload of a first data FIS to the cryptographic engine "responsive to the first data FIS associated with a predefined category of command set."
+21-37.
+In rebutting Petitioner's arguments and evidence regarding claim 33, Patent Owner's Response focuses on the limitation that the main controller is configured to cause the SATA host protocol stack to send at least a first payload of a first data FIS to the cryptographic engine "responsive to the first data FIS associated with a pre-defined category of command set."
 Ex.
-1001, 13:17-19; see PO Resp.
-16-45.
+1001, 15:62-67; see PO Resp.
+16-46.
 For convenience, we refer to this limitation as the "associated with" limitation.

 Petitioner argues that the "associated with" limitation would have been obvious to a skilled artisan implementing Sullivan's teachings using SATA Standard.
 See Pet.
-28-33.
-Specifically, Petitioner asserts that Sullivan teaches that the encryption unit encrypts data to be stored on the storage device.
+28-35.
+Specifically, Petitioner asserts that Sullivan teaches that the encryption unit encrypts data to be stored on the storage device and will decrypt encrypted data read from the storage device.
 Id. at 29 (citing Ex.
-1002 ¶¶ 35, 47, 70).
+1002 ¶¶ 35, 39, 47, 64-65, 70).
 Sullivan also teaches that control information, including command and status information, is not encrypted.
 Id. at 30 (citing Ex.
-1002, Abstract; ¶ 6, claim 1, claim 9).
+1002, Abstract, ¶ 6, claim 1, claim 9).
 Based on these disclosures, Petitioner's declarant, Dr. Long, testifies that:

-Sullivan thus reflects the concept well known to persons of ordinary skill in the art at the time the '057 Patent was filed . . . that user data is stored on a storage device and is suitable for encryption, but control information is used by the device, must be readable by the device, and should not be changed because encrypting that information would render the information unusable or unreadable.
+Sullivan thus reflects the concept well known to persons of ordinary skill in the art at the time the '057 Patent was filed . . . that user data is stored on the disk of a hard disk drive and is suitable for encryption, but control information is used by the hard disk drive, must be readable by the drive, and should not be changed because encrypting that information would render the information unusable or unreadable.

 Ex.
-1006 ¶ 104.
+1006 ¶ 96.

-Turning to SATA Standard, Dr. Long testifies that SATA Standard "specifies the sequence of FISes transmitted between the host and the device in order to execute a particular command."
-Id. at ¶ 96.
+Regarding SATA Standard, Dr. Long testifies that SATA Standard "specifies the sequence of FISes transmitted between the host and the device in order to execute a particular command."
+Id. ¶ 88.
 In particular, Dr. Long explains that:

 [I]n SATA, execution of a particular command triggers the transmission of Data FISes and dictates the contents of those Data FISes. . . .
 For example, the "READ SECTOR(S)" command will be associated with a Data FIS containing user data previously stored on and read from the disk.
-In contrast, the "IDENTIFY\DEVICE" command will be associated with a Data FIS containing control information.
+In contrast, the "IDENTIFY_DEVICE" command will be associated with a Data FIS containing control information.
 Although the execution of both of these commands involves the transfer of Data FISes . . . , the commands associated with each Data FIS require different types of information (i.e., control information or user data) to be included in the Data FIS.

-Id. at ¶ 101.
+Id. ¶ 93.
 Dr. Long's declaration includes an exemplary list of commands in SATA Standard that are for reading user data from the hard drive or writing user data to the hard drive.
-Id. at ¶ 99 (citing Ex.
+Id. ¶ 91 (citing Ex.
 1003, 250-55).

 Thus, Petitioner argues that it would have been obvious to configure Sullivan's main controller to send the payload of a Data FIS to the cryptographic engine when that Data FIS is associated with a read or write command from a pre-defined group of read or write commands in SATA.
 Pet.
-31 (citing Ex.
-1006 ¶¶ 154-55).
+32 (citing Ex.
+1006 ¶¶ 146).
 The motivation for doing so, according to Petitioner, would have been to achieve the predictable result of encrypting or decrypting user data while leaving control information unaltered.
 Id.